varunlakshmanan11/Gesture-Based-Control-in-Assistive-Technology/README.md

 - ✅ Support for custom gestures
 - ✅ Add more intuitive hand signals for control
 - ✅ Improve gesture recognition accuracy

+# Acknowledgement

+This project utilizes the Rviz package from the following GitHub repository:
+🔗 iotdesignshop/dexhand_ros2_meta

+We acknowledge and appreciate the contributions of the developers and maintainers of this repository, which have been instrumental in the development of our project